kleinfreund/kleinfreund.de/en/_posts/2014-08-09-jekyll-multilingual.md

   -
     scope:
       path: "en/_posts"
-      type: "posts"
+      type: "posts" # As of version 2.3.0, Jekyll uses plural keywords for type
     values:
       lang: "en"
 ```

 ## The Blog Thing

 Creating a paginated blog with Jekyll is super easy.
-However this is not with its limitations.
-For example one isn’t able to filter the posts that `paginator.posts` is returning.
-That means we can’t take all posts with `lang: en` and create a paginated blog page with them.
+However this has its limitations.
+For example one isn’t able to filter tje posts `paginator.posts` is returning.
+That means I can’t just take all posts with `lang: en` and make a blog with pagination.

-Because I’m open for compromises, I just xed that out.
-Instead I show the first 10 entries and link to the archive.
+Because I

+Da ich kompromissfreudig bin, hab ich dieses Vorhaben gestrichen.
+Stattdessen nehm ich mir jetzt die ersten 10 Beiträge und verlinke dann auf’s Archiv.

 ### _config.yml: